Strong Women: Dana Bailey – Herbalism, Cranio-Sacral Therapy, and Reiki

 Tumbleweed: What is your favorite herb, and why?

 Dana: My first love is Goldenrod; it is just so much like me.
 When I first learned about it, I was sneezing my head off and someone pointed to goldenrod and said, “That’s what’s making you sneeze,” so I avoided it as much as I could (I am very sorry to admit).
 Then when Jack and I moved into our current house, there was a big healthy stand of goldenrod.
 I didn’t notice it until it bloomed that fall, and I thought, “Oh no!
 That’s goldenrod!”
-Jack offered to get rid of it and I just couldn’t let him do it.
+Jack offered to get rid of it, but I couldn’t let him do it.
 So I did some research.
 I had, like many others, confused goldenrod with ragweed [which blooms at the same time].
-Goldenrod is such a misunderstood plant, and I grew up feeling the same way.
-The problems I had – she was the medicine.
+Goldenrod is such a misunderstood plant, and I grew up feeling the same way; and she actually became the medicine for the problems I was experiencing.
 One year, I studied her throughout the entire year and made all kinds of medicine.
 I noted the changing flavors based on when it was harvested, when the medicine in the plant was the strongest, etc. She also taught me a lot about myself.

 [You can read her blog post about her year with goldenrod here]